ryuson01/Beatles-Discography-Exploration/README.md

 ## Methodology
 To achieve insights into The Beatles' discography, we will follow these steps:

-1. Data Acquisition: We have curated our dataset from reliable sources and reputable music archives.
+1. Data Acquisition (_Beatles_WebScraping.R_): Curatwe dataset from reliable sources and reputable music archives.
-2. Data Cleaning: We will ensure data integrity by handling missing values, resolving inconsistencies, and removing duplicates.
+2. Data Cleaning (_Beatles_Integrations.R_): Ensure data integrity by handling missing values, resolving inconsistencies, and removing duplicates.
-3. Data Wrangling: We will apply advanced data wrangling techniques with R to prepare the dataset for analysis.
+3. Data Wrangling (_Beatles_Analysis.R_): Apply advanced data wrangling techniques with R to prepare the dataset for exploration and visualization to uncover patterns within our dataset.
-4. Exploratory Data Analysis: We will perform in-depth exploration to uncover patterns and correlations within the music data.
-5. Visualization: We will create compelling visual representations, such as plots and charts, to present our findings effectively.

 # Datasets
 This project utilizes two distinct datasets to gain insights into The Beatles' discography.